Detox Centers Arlington, VA

 Phoenix Houses Of The Mid Atlantic Phoenix House Counseling Center

-Phoenix Houses Of The Mid Atlantic Phoenix House Counseling Center is a drug and alcohol detox center in Arlington, VA, located at 46 South Glebe Road, 3rd Floor, in the 22204 zip code of Arlington County.
-Phoenix Houses Of The Mid Atlantic Phoenix House Counseling Center provides meth detox, cocaine detox and opioid detox.
-Phoenix Houses Of The Mid Atlantic Phoenix House Counseling Center can accommodate teens and people with trauma.
-It offers regular outpatient treatment, intensive outpatient treatment and outpatient day treatment.
-It also offers trauma-related counseling, substance use counseling and contingency management/motivational incentives.
+Phoenix Houses Of The Mid Atlantic Phoenix House Counseling Center is an alcohol and drug detox center in Arlington, Virginia, located at 46 South Glebe Road, 3rd Floor, in the 22204 zip code of Arlington County.
+It offers general outpatient treatment, outpatient methadone/suboxone treatment and outpatient detoxification.
+Phoenix Houses Of The Mid Atlantic Phoenix House Counseling Center provides opioid detox, cocaine detox and meth detox.
+Phoenix Houses Of The Mid Atlantic Phoenix House Counseling Center can accommodate people with trauma and teens and also offers rational emotive behavioral therapy REBT, contingency management/motivational incentives and anger management.

 Virginia Hospital Center Behavioral Health Outpatient Services